Godfrey22152/Blue-Green-Deployment-Pipeline-for-CI-CD-Automation/jenkins-pipeline/README.md

    - Check that credentials (`git-cred`, `sonar-token`, `docker-cred`, `k8-cred`, `email-cred`) are configured.

 2. **Ensure all Necessary Manifest Files are added and updated**
-   - Ensure the Kubernetes manifest files are available in the `Manifest_Files` directory of the Git repository:
+   - Ensure the Kubernetes manifest files are available in the **Manifest_Files](https://github.com/Godfrey22152/Smart-Traffic-Switching-A-Blue-Green-Deployment-Solution/tree/main/Manifest_Files)** directory of the project repository:
      - `app-deployment-blue.yaml`
      - `app-deployment-green.yaml`
      - `trainbook-secrets.yaml`